bencyrus/go-react-movies-app/readme.md

 ## Architecture

 The application is split into a backend and a frontend.
-The backend is a REST API written in Go and the frontend is built with React, where routing is also handled.
+The backend is a REST API written in Go and the frontend is built with React, where routing is also handled using react-router-dom v6.

 ## Backend